amashrabov/demo/tutorial.md

 ```

 ## Training stabilization techniques
-Besause we follow standard pytorh workflow.
-It's easy to use and customize different training techniques.
+It's easy to use and customize different training techniques because we follow standard PyTorch workflow.

 ### Gradient accumulation